cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 In my previous post, I wrote: "When the dust of this Null-Stack Vibe Bonanza has settled, they'll once again be looking for senior developers."

 I still believe that.
-But I'm now more worried about whether there will be any institutions left to produce them.
+But I'm less certain there will be any institutions left to produce them.